peterhry/peterhrynkow.com/_drafts/component-api.md

 Should a component enforce visual consistency by restricting access to its template and styles, or is it the role of people in the organization to police consistency?

-There right answer to this question comes down to whether your component library prioritizes consistency or flexibility.
+There right answer to this question really comes down to whether your component library prioritizes consistency or customization.

-If customization is supported, to what degree should a component allow the user to override its appearance?
+If customization is suppported, to what degree should a component allow the user to override its appearance?

 Should a component allow its internal elements to be styled directly or only allow the user to choose a predefined theme (i.e. light, dark)?